**This article was revised on 2019.08.30 due to the updates of ACR11.4**

 *Adding presets on the export window would be more useful and accessible.
 See the final pic.

-Many photographers use Mac on such kind of works. but I’m a Dowser.
+Many photographers might use Mac on such kind of works. but I’m a Dowser.
 See the specification of my machine.

 Export Tiff 16bit format and stitch to Equirectangular.